Carer's Allowance, made simple

 What if I'm not entitled to Carer's Allowance?

-If you’re not eligible for Carer’s Allowance, we may be eligible for the underlying entitlement to Carer’s Allowance instead.
+If you’re not eligible for Carer’s Allowance, check out our Discounts for Carers guide to see where you can get money off, including utility bills, council tax and more.
+You may also be eligible for the underlying entitlement to Carer’s Allowance instead.
 This underlying entitlement opens up access to other benefits, even if you’re not receiving Carer's Allowance.
 Such as:

 • Free prescriptions and dental treatment